danswart/ryb-book/_book/100-preface.md

 ## One Particular Way

 Although I discuss several approaches, the book is really about one particular way to maximize your opportunities in business.
-It is a combination of ideas that you can incorporate immediately into rules of thumb to make your business unique.
+It is a combination of ideas that you can translate immediately into rules of thumb to make your business unique.

-Being VERY special is one of the best ways for any company to succeed.  <span style="color: green; font-size: 18px;"><b>However, most owners do not realize just how special they have to be to beat the competition.<b></span>
+Being VERY special is one of the best ways for any company to succeed.  <span style="color: green; font-size: 18px;"><b>However, most owners do not realize just how special they have to be to win in business.<b></span>

 <span style="color: royalblue; font-size: 18px;"><b><i>And, that is where the real opportunities for you exist!<b><i></span>

 Hopefully, the book makes learning as quick and painless as possible.
-I'm confident it will help you avoid some mistakes and provide you useful concepts, tools, and techniques to attack many types of problems.
+I'm confident it will help you avoid some mistakes and provide useful concepts, tools, and techniques to attack many types of problems.

 It will enable both the new business owner and the seasoned owner surpass their competition.
 You will learn why some companies enjoy almost unbelievable success while others just tread water (its not just luck).